-An administrative hearing provides you with an opportunity to be heard regarding the violations of the pesticide laws that were described in the Notice of Proposed Action.
+An administrative hearing provides you with an opportunity to be heard regarding the violations of the laws that regulate pesticides that were described in the Notice of Proposed Action.
 In advance of the hearing, you may call the County Agricultural Commissioner's Office (Commissioner) to make an appointment to see the County's evidence regarding the alleged violations.
 At the hearing, you will have an opportunity to present to a Hearing Officer any evidence and testimony that refutes the alleged violation(s).
 The Hearing Officer will evaluate the testimony and evidence presented at the hearing for its credibility and relevance.
-The Hearing Officer will prepare a Proposed Decision for the Commissioner based upon evidence and testimony presented at the hearing.
+The Hearing Officer will make a decision based upon evidence and testimony presented at the hearing.
 Additional evidence and testimony cannot be introduced after the hearing has concluded.